python/the-knights-who-say-ni/CONTRIBUTING.md

 The `requirements.txt` file is frozen to the currently tested versions of `requirements.in`.
-To update, create a venv, install [`pip-tools`](https://pypi.org/project/pip-tools) run `python3 -m pip install -r requirements.txt`, run all tests, and then update `requirements.txt` with `pip-compile --upgrade` command.
+To update, create a venv, install [`pip-tools`](https://pypi.org/project/pip-tools) run `python3 -m pip-sync`, run all tests, and then update `requirements.txt` with `python3 -m pip-compile --upgrade` command.
-Execute `pip-sync` command and run tests again to make sure everything still works as expected.
+Execute `python3 -m pip-sync` command and run tests once again to make sure everything still works as expected.

 ## Testing